Yekaterinburg: Soviet era

 In the years following the Russian Revolution and the Russian Civil War, political authority of the Urals was transferred from Perm to Yekaterinburg.
 On 19 October 1920, Yekaterinburg established its first university, the Ural State University, as well as polytechnic, pedagogical, and medical institutions under the decree of Soviet leader Vladimir Lenin.
 Enterprises in the city ravaged by the war were nationalised, including: the Metalist (formerly Yates) Plant, the Verkh-Isetsky (formerly Yakovleva) Plant, and the Lenin flax-spinning factory (formerly Makarov).
 In 1924, the city of Yekaterinburg was renamed Sverdlovsk after the Bolshevik leader Yakov Sverdlov.

-By the 1934, following a series of administrative reforms carried by the early Soviet government, the earliest Russian settlements which predated Yekaterinburg and laid the basis of its founding, were incorporated into the city proper.
+By 1934, following an extended series of administrative reforms under the early Soviet government, Yekaterinburg incorporated various small surrounding settlements, including those that predated the city and formed its historical basis, as well as those established later.

 During the reign of Stalin, Sverdlovsk was one of several places developed by the Soviet government as a centre of heavy industry.
 Old factories were reconstructed and new large factories were built, especially those specialised in machine-building and metalworking.
 These plants included Magnitogorsk and the Chelyabinsk Tractor Plant in Chelyabinsk oblast, and Uralmash in Sverdlovsk.
 During this time, the population of Sverdlovsk tripled in size, and it became one of the fastest-growing cities of the Soviet Union.
 At that time, very large powers were given to the regional authorities.
 By the end of the 1930s, there were 140 industrial enterprises, 25 research institutes, and 12 higher education institutions in Sverdlovsk.

 During World War II, the city became the headquarters of the Ural Military District on the basis of which more than 500 different military units and formations were formed, including the 22nd Army and the Ural Volunteer Tank Corps.
 Uralmash became the main production site for armoured vehicles.
 Many state technical institutions and whole factories were relocated to Sverdlovsk away from cities affected by war (mostly Moscow), with many of them staying in Sverdlovsk after the victory.
 The Hermitage Museum collections were also partly evacuated from Leningrad to Sverdlovsk in July 1941 and remained there until October 1945.
 In the postwar years, new industrial and agricultural enterprises were put into operation and massive housing construction began.
 The lookalike five-story apartment blocks that remain today in Kirovsky, Chkalovsky, and other residential areas of Sverdlovsk sprang up in the 1960s, under the direction of Nikita Khrushchev's government.
 In 1977, Ipatiev House was demolished by order of Boris Yeltsin in accordance to a resolution from the Politburo in order to prevent it from being used as a rallying location for monarchists.
-Yeltsin later became the first President of Russia and represented the people at the funeral of the former Tsar in 1998.
+Yeltsin later became the first president of Russia and represented the people at the funeral of the former Tsar in 1998.
 There was an anthrax outbreak in Sverdlovsk in April and May 1979, which was attributed to a release from the Sverdlovsk-19 military facility.